MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-callback.md

 ---
-title: callback (WinDbg)
+title: "callback (WinDbg)"
-description: The callback extension displays the callback data related to the trap for the specified thread.
+description: "The callback extension displays the callback data related to the trap for the specified thread."
 keywords: ["callback data for system traps", "callback Windows Debugging"] ms.date: 05/23/2017
 topic_type: